samwilson/kohana_webdb/README.md

 1. Download and uncompress in a web-accessible location.

-2. Copy `application/bootstrap.dist.php` to `application/bootstrap.php` and edit
+2. Copy `config.dist.php` to `config.php` and edit the constants therein.
-   the basic configuration therein.

-3. Copy the configuration files.
-The minimum is usually just `database.php`, but any others can also be copied and customized.
+3. Copy any required module configuration files from `modules/*/config` into `application/config` and change whatever's required.

 4. Set up database information and an authentication source:
-   * Set username and password to NULL in `application/config/database.php`, and Auth driver to `'db'` in `application/config/auth.php`;
+   * Set username and password to `NULL` in `application/config/database.php`, and Auth driver to `'DB'` in `application/config/auth.php`;
-   * **Or** set all credentials in `application/config/database.php` and elect to use a different Auth driver (such as ORM or file) in `application/config/auth.php`.
+   * **OR** set all credentials in `application/config/database.php` and elect to use a different Auth driver (such as ORM, LDAP, or file) in `application/config/auth.php`.

    If you do the latter, you will also need to set up whatever else is required